pomalley08/mslearn-mlops/README.md

 # mslearn-mlops
-Copy of the MSlearn mlops example repo.
+Copy of the MSlearn mlops example repo